New York Flight during COVID-19

 Flight and Arrival in New York

 Most airlines have strict guidelines during the flight.
 For example, on many flights, some of the seats are unoccupied and it’s mandatory to wear a face mask throughout the flight.
 This may only be taken off if you would like to eat or drink something.
 The aircraft are also cleaned more often and more thoroughly.
 The arrival at JFK or Newark Airport is not incredibly different from what you’re used to.
 At the airports, it’s mandatory to wear a mouth mask, which can only be removed if you have to identify yourself with Immigration.
-You must also have a New York State Traveler Health Form in your possession.
-I advise you to fill in this form digitally before leaving home, this is easiest to do on a computer.
-At the end of the form, make a print screen when this is requested, This print screen you must show at the airport.
-If you have not already completed the form at home, you can scan a QR code at the airport to do this on your mobile.
-However, this is less convenient.
-You have to show the print screen at JFK and Newark before you can leave the airport.
-All other procedures at immigration and customs are the same as always.
+As of June 25th you no longer need to fill in the New York State Traveler Health Form, and all other procedures at immigration and customs are the same as always.

 Quarantine upon Arrival